-No certificate of attendance and no CEUs will be issued for this training.
+You will be issued certificate of attendance but no CEUs will be issued for this training.

 This presentation is intended for anyone who is new to the field of medical interpreting.
 It is an introduction to healthcare interpreting that will cover basic concepts central to any setting: pre-session, positioning and concepts of sight translation.
 Resources for codes of ethics and standards of practice will be provided.